 Child Support Guidelines

-Child support guidelines -- such as how amounts are calculated and enforced -- have changed dramatically throughout history.
+Child support guidelines involving how amounts are calculated and enforced have changed dramatically throughout history.
 While the process has become much more transparent, with strict enforcement guidelines in most states, that wasn't always the case.
 In fact, most states gave judges complete discretion over child support orders prior to the development of standard guidelines.
-An estimated 30 percent of custodial parents had no child support at all as recently as 1984, right before federal guidelines were enacted.
+An estimated 30% of custodial parents had no child support at all as recently as 1984, right before federal guidelines were enacted.